 Learning How to Read by Moonlight, a Children's Play for Adults Eddie is six-years-old and his nanay ("mother") is determined to make the United States his family's new home after facing life-threatening danger back in the Philippines.
-Performed by two actors in a transformative space, Eddie and his imaginary friend create their own worlds in which Eddie can face the challenges of growing up in the United States undocumented head-on.
+Performed by an ensemble in a transformative space, Eddie and his imaginary friend create their own worlds in which Eddie can face the challenges of growing up in the United States undocumented head-on.
 A community leader narrates the 90 min play with new narrators at every performance.
 With imagination, heart, and with some audience participation, the play creates time and space for adults to remember what it is was like to be a child; and the play gives children a voice to be taken seriously by adults in these times of political tumult.
 Every performance of this play must feature closed captioning and translations (English and Filipino).

 Sa Aming Puso/In Our Hearts - a Theatre Film Hybrid We are in search of the spirit of our people.
 Where has it gone?
 Where does it live?
 In our bones live the history of our ancestors who fought, resisted, and survived centuries of colonial rule by the Spanish, Japanese, and Americans.
 Somewhere in the reconstruction of ourselves, it seems that we have forgotten something that unites us, all Filipinos from around the world.
 Using texts from three work-in-progress plays, theatre makers Gaven Trinidad and Regina De Vera openly interrogate the lasting effects of imperialism on contemporary Pilipino identity and what it means to be Pilipino/Filipinx today.
 The filmed vignettes will explore themes of immigration, belonging, citizenship, decolonization, and the continuous search for what unites all people of Pilipino descent.
 The project was filmed on location in New York City, and was presented in English and Tagalog.
 Written and directed by Gaven Trinidad.
 In collaboration with and featuring Regina De Vera; Translation into Tagalog by Regina De Vera.
 Film Editing by Uno Servida.